methodgames/methodgames.github.io/roleplay.md

 #### Construction and Land Use:
 - You may not wall off monuments (including tiny monuments such as surfaces of caves and water wells).
 - Compounds should be limited to 100 high external walls and gates (or equivalent) and must not take away from gameplay, otherwise they will be reduced in size or removed.
-- External TCs should only be used for securing building privilege <u>around compounds<u>.
+- External TCs should only be used for securing building privilege <u>around compounds</u>.
 Building prvillage can extend to a maximum of one layer of TCs outside of your compound walls.
 They should not be used to claim land.
 You must place compound walls down first before placing TCs.
 - External TCs, deployables, and walls around decayed bases may be removed by an admin.
 - Buildings or building blocks that are used to claim land or that are blocking building privilege may be removed at admin discretion without prior warning.